dylan-lang/opendylan/documentation/building-with-duim/source/commands.rst

    application state changes).

-In other cases, you should define your menu hierarchy by defining panes that combine specific gadgets, as demonstrated in `Adding Menus To The Application <menus.htm#81811>`_.
+In other cases, you should define your menu hierarchy by defining panes that combine specific gadgets, as demonstrated in :doc:`menus`.
 Using a combination of command tables and standard menu definitions in a GUI design is not recommended.

 The task list manager application does not use check or radio buttons in any of its menu commands, and the menu bar is not context sensitive.